michaelzoech/cinnabar/README.md

 Use `hs` to view the enhanced `hg status` output.
 The files are numbered from 1,2,... and stored in the environment variables `CINFILE1`,`CINFILE2`,... .

+    $ hs

+      M [1] path/to/foo.txt
+      A [2] path/to/bar.txt
+      ?
+[3] even/more/paths/baz.txt
+      ?
+[4] even/more/paths/buz.txt

 The numbers can be used with shortcuts such as `ha` (`hg add`).
 Only the number has to be specified instead of typing the full file path.
 Number ranges can be used to reference a range of files.
+E.g.:

+    $ hc 2 3 4

+or

+    $ hc 2-4

+will expand to

+    $ hg commit path/to/foo.txt even/more/paths/baz.txt even/more/paths/buz.txt

 The following aliases support numbered files and numbered ranges: